 tMGW Target Media GateWay

 tRAN Target RAN

+UMTS_EVS EVS Codec Type, applied in CS (UMTS) networks

 Begin of next change

 5.2 Codec Selection during eSRVCC

 The local UE is moving through the radio networks and is continuously observing and measuring its radio environment.
 It is reporting these measurements to the LTE base station (eNB).
-Some when the eNB may decide that a GERAN (or UTRAN) radio cell is better suited for the voice call and may send a Handover Required message to the MME, including the wanted Target Radio.
+Some when the eNB may decide that a GERAN (or UTRAN) radio cell is better suited for the voice call and may send a "Handover Required" message to the MME, including the wanted Target Radio.
 The MME sends this information to the relevant SRVCC MSC as PS-to-CS Handover Request message.

 This PS-to-CS Handover Request message contains also the "UE Supported Codec List" (UE-SCL), as supported by the Local UE for the Target Radio Network(s), i.e. for GERAN and/or UTRAN.